DodoGames7/Dodo-Bot/README.md

 [![Deploy on Railway](https://railway.app/button.svg)](https://railway.app/new/template/O6clYk?referralCode=88DGWn)

-NOTE: if you replaced `process.env.TOKEN` with your token, then you're risking having your bot hacked by a random users, to prevent this, do not remove it, also make sure you're running node.js v16 as this bot will not work with older versions of node
+NOTE: if you replaced `process.env.TOKEN` with your token, then you're risking having your bot hacked by a random users, to prevent this, do not remove it, you do not need to do this if your hosting the bot locally on your computer with something like VSC

 # reporting bugs
 if you have a problem or some broken stuff you found, then you're welcome to open a pull request, before opening, make sure to double check if your fix is working, and if everything works fine then you can go ahead to open a pr request (i will also give credits if you got approved)